Fallibilism

 Charles Sanders Peirce around 1900.
 Peirce is said to have initiated fallibilism.

 Originally, fallibilism (from Medieval Latin: fallibilis, "liable to error") is the philosophical principle that propositions can be accepted even though they cannot be conclusively proven or justified, or that neither knowledge nor belief is certain.
-The term was coined in the late nineteenth century by the American philosopher Charles Sanders Peirce, as a response to foundationalism.
+The term was coined in the late 19th century by the American philosopher Charles Sanders Peirce in response to foundationalism.
 Theorists, following Austrian-British philosopher Karl Popper, may also refer to fallibilism as the notion that knowledge might turn out to be false.
 Furthermore, fallibilism is said to imply corrigibilism, the principle that propositions are open to revision.
 Fallibilism is often juxtaposed with infallibilism.

 Infinite regress and infinite progress

 According to philosopher Scott F. Aikin, fallibilism cannot properly function in the absence of infinite regress.
 The term, usually attributed to Pyrrhonist philosopher Agrippa, is argued to be the inevitable outcome of all human inquiry, since every proposition requires justification.
 Infinite regress, also represented within the regress argument, is closely related to the problem of the criterion and is a constituent of the Münchhausen trilemma.
 Illustrious examples regarding infinite regress are the cosmological argument, turtles all the way down, and the simulation hypothesis.
 Many philosophers struggle with the metaphysical implications that come along with infinite regress.
 For this reason, philosophers have gotten creative in their quest to circumvent it.

 Somewhere along the seventeenth century, English philosopher Thomas Hobbes set forth the concept of "infinite progress".
 With this term, Hobbes had captured the human proclivity to strive for perfection.
 Philosophers like Gottfried Wilhelm Leibniz, Christian Wolff, and Immanuel Kant, would elaborate further on the concept.
 Kant even went on to speculate that immortal species should hypothetically be able to develop their capacities to perfection.

 Already in 350 B.C.E, Greek philosopher Aristotle made a distinction between potential and actual infinities.
 Based on his discourse, it can be said that actual infinities do not exist, because they are paradoxical.
 Aristotle deemed it impossible for humans to keep on adding members to finite sets indefinitely.
 It eventually led him to refute some of Zeno's paradoxes.
 Other relevant examples of potential infinities include Galileo's paradox and the paradox of Hilbert's hotel.
 The notion that infinite regress and infinite progress only manifest themselves potentially pertains to fallibilism.
 According to philosophy professor Elizabeth F. Cooke, fallibilism embraces uncertainty, and infinite regress and infinite progress are not unfortunate limitations on human cognition, but rather necessary antecedents for knowledge acquisition.
 They allow us to live functional and meaningful lives.